Unicritical polynomials over $abc$-fields: from uniform boundedness to dynamical Galois groups: Uniform boundedness of preperiodic points

-for some absolute constant $B_1$ and some $B_2$ depending on $K$.
-Therefore, for $d\gg_K0$ and $h(c)\gg_K0$ it must be the case that $\phi(\alpha)=\phi(\beta)$ for all $\alpha,\beta\in\PrePer(x^d+c,K)$, in which case the preperiodic points are contained in the set of preimages of a unique fixed point.
+for some absolute constant $B_1$ and some $B_2$ depending on $K$, unless $K$ has characteristic $p > 0$ and $a^{-1}\alpha^d$ (hence also $a^{-1}\beta^d$) is a $p$th power in $K$.
+(The issue with $p$th powers is the reason for the congruence conditions imposed on $d$ in the statement of Theorem~\ref{thm:uniform-bound}.)
+Excluding instances of the $p$th power obstruction, it follows that for all $d\gg_K0$ and $h(c)\gg_K0$, we must have $\phi(\alpha)=\phi(\beta)$ for all $\alpha,\beta\in\PrePer(x^d+c,K)$, in which case the preperiodic points are contained in the set of preimages of a unique fixed point.
 On the other hand, for each of the remaining $c\in K$ of small height, we may use \eqref{eq:preperiodics are close} again to deduce that $h(\alpha)=0$ for all $d\gg_{K,c}0$ and all $\alpha\in\PrePer(x^d+c,K)$.
 Moreover, since height-zero points are either roots of unity or zero---or constants in the function field case---we may classify the action of unicritical polynomial maps on these points.
 In particular, combining these steps yields the desired form of uniform boundedness for preperiodic points in large degree.